mazetuski/06_Practica_Node_Avanzado/README.md

 ## All the endpoints below need a token as a parameter to be used

-You can put in body as:
+You can put in body or header as:
 - token: String

-Or in header as:
-- x-access-token: String

 #### Get All